-Vancouver, the starting point of our RV road trip covering the regions British Columbia and Alberta.
+Vancouver is the starting point of our RV road trip covering the regions of British Columbia and Alberta.
 Vancouver is a great city with a wonderful food and drink culture.
-You can definitely enjoy yourself here for a couple of days exploring different parts of the city, visiting Granville island, explore Yaletown, discover Stanley park and head towards Downtown Eastside to explore many craft beer breweries.
-We stayed here for 2 nights, which meant we had 1 full day to discover Vancouver, as the 2nd day we had to pick up our RV for the trip.
+You can enjoy yourself here for a couple of days exploring different parts of the city, visiting Granville Island, exploring Yaletown, discovering Stanley Park, and heading towards Downtown Eastside to explore many craft beer breweries.
+We stayed here for 2 nights, which meant we had 1 full day to discover Vancouver, as on the 2nd day we had to pick up our RV for the trip.

 We stayed in GEC Granville Suites Downtown, which was a perfect and affordable hotel in a central location.

 We picked up our RV from Fraserway.
-Actually, we had a hotel pick-up that brought us to Delta, the area where we could pick up the camper.
-This took a while, as there was some paperwork to do, using the camper was explained and of course some waiting time.
+We had a hotel pick-up that brought us to Delta, the area where we could pick up the camper.
+This took a while, as there was some paperwork to do, using the camper was explained, and of course some waiting time.
 We loaded our suitcases in the RV and around noon – we were ready to go!

-Well’s Grey is one of the relatively lesser known National Parks.
+Well’s Grey is one of the relatively lesser-known National Parks.
 However, coming from Vancouver and Whistler, you don’t want to drive straight to Jasper National Park.
-On the one hand, because it is just to far for a single leg, on the other hand, because you have this spot in between and you of course don’t want to get sick of full days of driving too soon.
+On the one hand, because it is just too far for a single leg, on the other hand, because you have this spot in between and you of course don’t want to get sick of full days of driving too soon.

 We decided to spend two nights in Well’s Grey and stayed at the Dutch Lake Resort & RV park, which is located at, surprise surprise, the Dutch Lake.
-From here, we used one day to actually discover Well’s Grey and visit the, in my opinion main highlight, Helmcken Falls.
-While you are at it, definitely also continue to the Dawson falls.
-We drove around in the park and actually, this was the only time we saw some black bears! after touring around in Well’s Grey, we went back to the camp site, enjoyed the views on the Dutch Lake and prepared for the next drive.
+From here, we used one day to discover Well’s Grey and visit the, in my opinion, main highlight, Helmcken Falls.
+While you are at it, definitely also continue to Dawson Falls.
+We drove around in the park and actually, this was the only time we saw some black bears! after touring around in Well’s Grey, we went back to the campsite, enjoyed the views of the Dutch Lake, and prepared for the next drive.

 On to the next destination!
 We drove past Mount Robson and continued to Jasper National Park.
 We’ve stayed 3 nights at Wapiti Campground.
-An other option near by is Whistlers Campground and from what I’ve seen and researched, the two don’t differ too much.
-However, beginning of October the only campground open was Wapiti.
+Another option nearby is Whistlers Campground and from what I’ve seen and researched, the two don’t differ too much.
+However, at the beginning of October, the only campground open was Wapiti.
 From Wapiti it takes about an hour to walk to Jasper Town (Whistlers is slightly closer).
-As we loved to have a beer in the city centre, we went by foot in the evening.
-During the day, there are some RV parking spots near the city centre.
-Perfect when you want to go for lunch, want to check out the tourist office or need some groceries.
+As we loved to have a beer in the city center, we went on foot in the evening.
+During the day, there are some RV parking spots near the city center.
+Perfect when you want to go for lunch, want to check out the tourist office, or need some groceries.
 We’ve had some lovely food and drinks at Earl’s Kitchen in town and don’t forget to visit Jasper Brewery when you are into craft beer.